watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

   export ENTERPRISE_SEARCH_NAME="enterprise-search-wxd"
   export ES_VERSION="8.11.1"
   ```
+  NOTES:
+  * `ES_NAMESPACE` is your Elasticsearch namespace.
-  NOTE: You need to specify `ES_NAMESPACE` and `ES_CLUSTER` as your Elasticsearch namespace and cluster name respectively in your CloudPak cluster.
+  * `ES_CLUSTER` is your Elasticsearch instance name in your CloudPak cluster.
-  `ENTERPRISE_SEARCH_NAME` can be whatever you would like to name your Enterprise Search instance. `ES_VERSION` needs to be the same
+  * `ENTERPRISE_SEARCH_NAME` can be whatever you would like to name your Enterprise Search instance.
-  for both Elasticsearch and Enterprise Search.
+  * `ES_VERSION` is your Elasticsearch version, and it needs to be the same for Enterprise Search.

 * Create an Enterprise Search instance and associate it with your Elasticsearch cluster